This section describes how to work with models after your initial model build.

 When configuring sample sizes to retrain models in projects with large row counts, DataRobot recommends requesting sample sizes using integer row counts or the Snap To Validation option instead of percentages.
 This is because percentages map to many actual possible row counts and only one of which is the actual sample size for “up to validation.”
 For example, if a project has 199,408 rows and you request a 64% sample size, any number of rows between 126,625 rows and 128,618 rows maps to 64% of the data.
 Using integer row counts or the “Snap-to” options avoids ambiguity around how many rows of data you want the model to use.

-Blending lets you combine the predictions of multiple models, which often leads to better results than running models individually.
-DataRobot automatically creates blender models when you run Autopilot.
+Blending lets you combine the predictions of multiple models, which may lead to better results than running models individually.
+DataRobot can automatically create blender models as part of Autopilot if the Create blenders from top model advanced option is enabled.
+This option is off by default.

 Why create blended models?